TheRealAnonymous008/quartz/content/details/engineering/factories/Factory Optimization Techniques.md

 	* The main driver for lead time is the cycle time, so reducing cycle time also helps reduce lead time.

 * Improving a manufacturing system is not simply a matter of removing constraints.
-There is also a [[Management and Group Dynamics|people aspect]] to consider.
+There is also a [[Management|people aspect]] to consider.

 # Planning Framework
 * Problems at different levels of the organization require different levels of detail, modeling assumptions and planning frequency